 The pharmacy had processes in place to identify, manage and reduce its risks.
-It had strengthened its governance procedures following a previous inspection.
 The pharmacy had standard operating procedures (SOPs) which reflected the way the team worked.
-Following a recent change in the superintendent pharmacist (SI), they were currently being reviewed.
-And they were being read and signed by the team members.
+The superintendent pharmacist (SI) had reviewed them recently.
+They had been read by the team members.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
 Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had risk assessments in place to cover its activities.
 And it had a written business continuity plan.

-Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on individual paper logs.
-They were recorded promptly by the person who had made the mistake.
+Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
 When errors occurred, team members considered why the mistake had happened and learned from their mistakes.
 The RP discussed errors with the person that had made them.
 And they also made the wider team aware of common themes.
 The pharmacy team took appropriate action to prevent the reoccurrence of errors including separating medicines that looked or sounded alike.

-The pharmacy had a documented procedure in place for handling complaints or feedback from people.
+The pharmacy had a procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
-Any complaints were passed straight to the SI to deal with.
+Any complaints were passed straight to the RP or the SI to deal with.
 The RP made sure to pass any compliments received to the team.
-Public liability and professional indemnity insurance were in place.
+Public liability and professional indemnity insurances were in place.